 A key priority is to improve the digital delivery of our communications.
-The Pension Team continues to work closely with the Council's Communications Officers to enhance the website.
+The Pension Team works closely with Hymans Robertson to enhance the website.
+Hymans Robertson created, and continues to administer, the website for Fife Pension Fund.

-The project team is currently developing Member Self Service (MSS) to be rolled out for pensioner members.
+The team is working on rolling out Member Self Service to all our pensioner members.
 This will allow pensioner members to view their monthly pension payments, change bank details and view P60s.